msiarko/volt/README.md

 - Among parametric routes, patterns with more literal segments are matched first.
 - Duplicate parameter names in a single route pattern are rejected during registration.
 - If an exact path matches but does not support the requested method, Volt continues scanning matching parametric routes for a method match.
-- Volt returns **405 Method Not Allowed** only when at least one route pattern matches the path and none support the requested method.
-- 405 responses include an `Allow` header listing supported methods across matching route patterns.

 Examples: